-Note: You can verify whether outgoing email is working correctly by using the sendtestemail management command.
+Note: You can verify whether outgoing email is working correctly by using the sendtestemail management command (see Invoking management commands for instructions how to invoke it in different environments).

 HTTP proxy

 Weblate does execute VCS commands and those accept proxy configuration from environment.
 The recommended approach is to define proxy settings in settings.py: